TylerYep/stanfordkarel/README.md

 This is a Python implementation of Karel for Stanford's CS 106A.
 This package is available on PyPI and allows you to run Karel programs without any additional setup!

-Huge credits to @nick-bowman for rewriting this project from scratch!
+Huge props to @nick-bowman for rewriting this project from scratch!

 **StanfordKarel now supports:**
-- Pip-installable package means you can run Karel programs from anywhere.
+- Pip-installable package means you can run Karel programs from anywhere!
-- Solution code no longer needed to grade assignments.
-Instead, the output world is compared.
+- Solution code no longer needed to grade assignments - instead, the output worlds are compared.
 - Karel in ASCII!
+Plus autograder support.
 - Improved autograding, testing, linting, and auto-formatting.